-Selecting the metronome triggered checkbox and clicking 'Play' will start the metronome and play the samples one per beat.
+Selecting metronome triggered and clicking 'Play' will start the metronome and play the samples one per beat.
 The tempo will be defined by the current metronome setting.

 Continuous playback will play the samples one after the other.

 To change the output device you will need to use the windows sound dialog.
 The display is for information only.
 The refresh button will update the display.